If you’re sorting through stuff from your childhood and find old savings bonds, make sure they’re in the “keep” pile.

 Is now a good time to cash in savings bonds?

-Before you cash in your savings bonds, be sure to weigh a few key considerations.
+Before you cash in your savings bonds, there are a few key considerations.

-- Make sure you won’t pay any penalty.
+- Watch for penalties.
 Series EE and Series I bonds come with one caveat: If you cash the bond in before the five-year mark, you forfeit the previous three months of interest earnings.

-- Look at your interest rate.
-If your bond hasn’t reached maturity yet, you should consider how much you’re currently earning.
-This may vary widely, depending on the type of bond and when it was purchased.
-For example, a Series EE bond purchased in January of 2000 currently pays a 0.28 percent interest rate.
-A Series I bond purchased in the same month has much higher earning power with an interest rate of 5.11 percent.
+- Could you earn more.
+The bond’s rate may vary widely, depending on the type of bond and when it was purchased.
+For example, a Series EE bond purchased in January 2000 pays a 0.77 percent interest rate.
+A Series I bond purchased in the same month has much higher earning power with an interest rate of 10.64 percent and could bring in a good amount of cash if left alone for another couple of years.